xcap2000/data-tools/doc/Readme.md

 the same applies for the primary key.

 When importing from txt, csv, tsv and or excel allow duplicated columns but differentiate them by position, warn about that.

+Create plugin infrastructure
+- Create one plugin that allows multiple instances, query for example.
+- Create one plugin that does not allow multiple instances but opens multiple jobs/tasks for example.
+- Allow the plugin do load/unload, install/uninstall, pause/resume and restore multiple windows to same positions
+- Create the about window as a plugin.
+- Create the plugins management as a plugin.